I have a tan - can I still have a colour session?

 Do you use the tonal method?

 Yes, I drape using the tonal method.
-I believe this method is best as it is not reliant on warm or cool undertone as a dominant factor.
+I believe this method is best starting point as it is not reliant on warm or cool undertone as a dominant factor.
 This is helpful for people who are closer to neutral on the undertone scale or have undertone as a secondary factor.